How to strip Judgment liens and strip some second mortgages

 How to Strip Judgment Liens

 A judgment lien may be stripped in Chapter 7 or Chapter 13.
-However, an appraisal is often needed for this motion.
+However, an appraisal may be needed for this motion.
+We have dont these motions often enough that we can normally avoid the extra expense of an appraisal.
 Creditors rarely defend these motions but it takes time, work, and almost always a hearing.
 The motion is brought to strip a lien or to “value” a lien in either Chapter 7 or Chapter 13.
 You might not even know that you’re being sued and your home is attached by a creditor.
 If you are being sued, be sure to notify your attorney so it can be stripped.

 Auto Cramdowns and Redemption in Bankruptcy